obvious/engineering-playbook/release-engineering/code-reviews-and-pull-requests.md

 * If you're reviewing on github.com itself, there are [handy keyboard shortcuts](https://help.github.com/en/github/getting-started-with-github/keyboard-shortcuts#changes-in-pull-requests) you can use!

 ## More reading material
-* [https://google.github.io/eng-practices/review/reviewer/](https://google.github.io/eng-practices/review/reviewer/), on the Google engineering practices website.
+* [How to do a code review](https://google.github.io/eng-practices/review/reviewer/), on the Google engineering practices website.